zhaofeng-shu33/research_info_related_notes/review.md

 ## When $p,q$ are constants

+This section is based on deduction by Jin Sima.

 Suppose $y_1=1, y_2=0, y_3 = 1, y_4 = 0, \dots, y_{n-1}=1, y_n=0$ is the ground truth $A$.

 Let $A_k$ be the event that maximum likelihood method gives an estimator which has $k$ pairs different with